LudovicEspeel/course-object-oriented-programming-with-cpp/docs/a-introductory/02-hello-world/README.md

 Try to solve the exercises yourself.

-### 1. endl
+### 1. `endl`

-*What does `std::endl` do?
+What does `endl` do?
 It is often found after outputting some information to the terminal.
-What is the difference with `"\n"`?*
+What is the difference with `"\n"`?

 ### 2. Namespace std

-*Alter the hello world application by removing the statement `using namespace std;`.
+Alter the hello world application by removing the statement `using namespace std;`.
 Fix the statements that fail by prefixing the required components with `std::`.
-Try to get the application to compile and run.*
+Try to get the application to compile and run.

 ```cpp
 #include <iostream>